• Skip to primary navigation

 There is a full printable recipe card with ingredients and instructions below.

-How To Make Sausage Bake
+How To Make Sausage & Mash Pie

 The mushroom and onion gravy is the perfect match for the crispy, buttery mash and this mash is one of the best.